sigp/beacon-fuzz/README.md

 ## Community Fuzzing

-For details on our community fuzzing initative, please refer to the `eth2fuzz` [README](./eth2fuzz/README.md), along with [this blog post](https://blog.sigmaprime.io/beacon-fuzz-06.html).
+For details on our community fuzzing initiative, please refer to the `eth2fuzz` [README](./eth2fuzz/README.md), along with [this blog post](https://blog.sigmaprime.io/beacon-fuzz-06.html).

 ## Overview